Tiger Global Bought A Ton Of Yahoo And Dumped News Corp Last Quarter

 During the quarter ended September 30, Tiger Global disclosed a new position in Yahoo!.
 The hedge fund held 8,000,000 shares in Q3, the filing shows.

-Tiger Global also revealed a new position in 20 First Century Fox.
-The fund held 15,925,000 shares in 20 First Century Fox during Q3, according to the 13F.
+Tiger Global also revealed a new position in Twenty First Century Fox.
+The fund held 15,925,000 shares in Twenty First Century Fox during Q3, according to the 13F.

 The hedge fund added to its Netflix position during the quarter, too.
 The fund held 440,000 shares in Q3 versus 315,000 in Q2.